4digitmwc/media-centre-articles/interviews/week5-1.md

 **JayLye**: I'm not really sure to be honest, mostly I will do some analysis and practice a lot before each match starts.

-**Tosai-**: especially for 4dm, the bar have definitely been set a lot higher every year, its honestly quite hard to prepare anything beforehand since we cannot gauge how hard the pool will be
+**Tosai-**: Especially for 4dm, the bar have definitely been set a lot higher every year, its honestly quite hard to prepare anything beforehand since we cannot gauge how hard the pool will be

 **Einar**: Jokes aside, as a captain i think all of them did really well so their own part.
 Most of the time I'm the one who keeps telling them to just try to score highest at they can.
 Enjoy the game is the most important anyways (you guys better say agree) :)

 **Cryolien**: (no)

-**Tosai-**: quitting the game is more important
+**Tosai-**: Quitting the game is more important

 **StyGix**: Tidur is more important